MarkusTryban/it-logger/README.md

 # IT Logger

 > React app to track IT department tasks and issues.
-Uses JSON-Server as a mock backend.
+Uses Node & MongoDB on the backend.

 ## Usage